top of page

 ARCHAEOLOGICAL INSTITUTE of AMERICA

-Lectures during the 2023-24 season will be on zoom and in person; please check the location for each lecture.
-As always, lectures are free and open to the public, but we ask that you register beforehand (registration links will be posted about a week prior to each lecture).
+Lectures for the 2024-25 season are presented in both online and hybrid format.
+Please check the location for each lecture.
+As always, lectures are free and open to the public, but we ask that you register beforehand.

-Event Hosted by George Washington University (7:00 pm)
+Hybrid Event Hosted by the University of Maryland (7:00 pm)

-Event Hosted by George Washington University (7:00 pm)
+Hybrid Event Hosted by The George Washington University (7:00 pm) (Reception at 6:30 pm)

 "To be ignorant of what happened before you were born is to be ever a child.
 For what is man's lifetime unless the memory of past events is woven with those of earlier times."